pojiepoj/circular_challenge/README.md

 For [Pokedex Promise reference](https://github.com/PokeAPI/pokedex-promise-v2).

 ### Api Server
-Used Node to host locally and API server, using port 3000 as default port if there is no configuration env available.
+Used Node to host locally an API server, using port 3000 as default port if there is no configuration env available.
 Used Express to build and create API routes.
 To launch the node server; traverse into /src/node-api and execute
 ```